therightjon/solara-visual-mapper/README.md

 }
 ```

+**Important Notes**:
-**Note**: The extension does NOT start or manage your dev server.
+- The extension does NOT start or manage your dev server.
 You must run it separately.
+- **CORS Limitation**: Due to browser security restrictions, bidirectional highlighting and click-to-code navigation may not work with external dev servers.
+For full functionality, use **currentFile** or **staticHtml** modes instead.
+Dev server mode is best for visual-only preview.

 ### Mode 3: Static Build